 As the Samsung Gear 2 edges closer to release and with the LG G Watch having recently entered the realms of reality, latest reports have suggested an Apple Watch launch date is being lined up for Q3 2014.

-A launch window which would mean Apple’s eagerly awaited and heavily rumoured smartwatch would be just six months or so from launch, the latest Apple Watch rumours have claimed that the Q3 release will follow a lengthy production period that will see some 65 million units created before the year’s end.
+A launch window which would mean Apple’s eagerly awaited and heavily rumoured smartwatch would be just six months or so from launch,

 If accurate, this sizeable production run shows strong belief on Apple’s part in its first wearable offering.